 In a first for the veterinary training institute, this room, which tends to normally see horses as its patients, now has a poaching survivor dangling from the roof.
-Dr. Johan Marais, one of the founding veterinary surgeons of Saving the Survivors is hoping to perform arthroscopic surgery on this wounded rhino bull.
+Dr Johan Marais, one of the founding veterinary surgeons of Saving the Survivors is hoping to perform arthroscopic surgery on this wounded rhino bull.
 Shot recently by poachers, who now prefer shooting in the leg to disable and stop rhinos in their tracks, this bull is suffering from shattered bone fragments in his knee as well as crippling osteoarthritis.

-Dr. Marais is one of the characters we are following in the film STROOP and we have accompanied him and his team to many bush surgeries in far-out places all over South Africa; to places where preparing the wound is urgently but effectively done.
+Dr Marais is one of the characters we are following in the film STROOP and we have accompanied him and his team to many bush surgeries in far-out places all over South Africa; to places where preparing the wound is urgently but effectively done.
 Out in the bush, monitoring the breathing of the patient is done by hand – feeling for breaths and by old-fashioned counting.
-There’s no fancy respiratory computer system printing out oxygen saturation levels for the attending anesthetists.
+There’s no fancy respiratory computer system printing out oxygen saturation levels for the attending anaesthetists.
 And what usually surrounds us is that early morning indigo blue sky, not white-washed tiles with an intricate pulley system overhead!

 The electronic stuff, the banks of students reminds us that this is groundbreaking.
 It is the first time that arthroscopic surgery is being used on a rhino.
 The theatre nurse firmly asks us to cover our mouths with theatre masks, as once the surgery begins all possible infection must be avoided.
-With the rhino bull under anesthetic, Marais starts probing through the flesh at a point surrounded by needles in the knee.
+With the rhino bull under anaesthetic, Marais starts probing through the flesh at a point surrounded by needles in the knee.
 Almost immediately a dirty looking liquid flushes out, prompting Marais to tell us that “the joint fluid shouldn’t look like that.
-It should be more clear – a straw coloured fluid – not filled with blood like this.”
+It should be more clear – a straw-coloured fluid – not filled with blood like this.”